 Above the combustion chamber, you’ll see the heat exchanger, which takes the heat that rises above the chamber to generate the warm air for your home.
 Heat exchangers usually use a series of metal tubes, which are heated by burners when gas is consumed inside the combustion chamber.

 The hot tubes transfer radiant heat to the air that blows through the exchanger.
-Once it arrives at the proper temperature, the motor of your gas furnace will turn on and blow that air throughout your air duct system.
+Once it arrives at the proper temperature, the furnace’s motor will turn on and blow that air throughout your air duct system.
 When the cooler air returns to the furnace, the entire cycle begins again and continues until the thermostat is triggered to turn off.

 Blower fans direct the air coming from your home’s return ducts into the hot heat exchanger for further heating.
-Some furnaces will have a multispeed blower that’s programmed when you install your gas furnace.
+When you install your gas furnace, you program some furnaces with a multispeed blower.

 High-efficiency-model furnaces usually have a variable speed blower that can self-modulate fan speeds.
 According to the American Council for an Energy Efficient Economy, variable-speed motors are more energy efficient than conventional systems.